TiGz/micronaut-graphql-arango-payments/README.md

 1) Build a solid [GraphQL](https://graphql.org) API Gateway that can handle mutations directly and proxy queries into [ArangoDB](https://www.arangodb.com) multi-model database
 2) Explore how a Payout/Payments API could look if implemented in [GraphQL](https://graphql.org)

+It is an example of GAGA: GraphQL Arango Gateway Architecture

 ### GraphQL API Gateway backed by ArangoDB

 The Micronaut service is exposing 2 endpoints that make up the GraphQL API: